How Do You Build Your Team?

 2. Suss Out The Work

-Instead of beginning with management, do a bottom-up build.
-Consider the day-to-day work of your team and allow your structure to fall into place according to what actually needs to get done.
+Start with considering the day-to-day work of your team and allow your structure to develop according to what actually needs to get done, not how many departments you want.

-In order to ensure you stack your structure with the right number and level of roles, consider these questions first:
+In order to ensure you stack your structure with the right number and level of roles, consider these questions first to group like-functions:

 Your answers to the questions above should start to create a picture of how many people you really need to DO the day-to-day work?
-And in contrast, how many managers are required to manage the people doing the day-to-day.
+And in contrast, how many managers are actually required to manage the people doing day-to-day work.

 If you can, quantify the output that will be delivered – you may have to make a few assumptions at this point – and think about the ROI (return on investment) of your resources.
 You tend to get bigger return with ‘doers’ than with ‘managers’.